 Domestic Violence and Alcohol

-Alcohol or drug use may create a situation in which either the alleged victim or the CDV defendant may not have a clear recollection of the events or complaints leading up to the arrest.
+Alcohol or drug use may create a situation in which either the alleged victim or the defendant may not have a clear recollection of the events or complaints leading up to the arrest.
 It is possible in South Carolina to go to trial for domestic violence even when all of the witnesses may have no independent recollection of what actually transpired.
-The State's "no drop" policy may still apply even in cases where the alleged victim was intoxicated.
+The State's "no drop" policy still applies even in cases where the alleged victim was intoxicated.

 If you or a loved one has been charged with criminal domestic violence in South Carolina you owe it to yourself to obtain the services of an experienced attorney.
 James Snell is familiar with domestic violence law and procedure, and has represented clients in cases with allegations of alcohol or drug intoxication.